j123and/regime-forecast-lite/README.md

 ---

 ## API (FastAPI)
+### Alignment & horizon

+- One-step ahead only.
+Each `POST /predict` produces a forecast for the **next tick** after the request `timestamp`.
+- `/truth` currently applies to the **most recent outstanding prediction (FIFO)**.
+Out-of-order or duplicate truths are not supported and can corrupt calibration.
+This will change in a future version to require an explicit identifier.

 * **Docs / UIs**: `/docs` (Swagger), `/redoc`
 * **Schema**: `/openapi.json` (also see `openapi/explicit-schemas.json` for the liberal `/truth` body)